- Programs & Projects

 Stephanie's research explores the links between governance, health care, the environment, and community wellness.
 She collaborates with a community of tribal leaders and program staff, researchers, and students at the UA's NNI and CIEHR, and elsewhere.
 Stephanie mentors numerous staff and students in responsible research practices, research administration, and leadership, among other topics.
 She also functions as the UC's liaison to the University's Human Subjects Protection Program, monitoring implementation of the guidelines in UC research projects and participating in broader UA discussions of ethical collaborations with Indigenous peoples and communities.

-Stephanie co-founded the US Indigenous Data Sovereignty Network and is a founding member of the International Indigenous Sovereignty Network.
-Stephanie was also a founding member of the UAs American Indian and Indigenous Health Alliance Club at MEZCOPH, working to support the recruitment and retention of Indigenous students and faculty at the UA.
-She is on the faculty advisory board for the UA’s Center for Digital Society and Data Studies.
+Stephanie co-founded both the US Indigenous Data Sovereignty Network and the International Indigenous Data Sovereignty Group at the Research Data Alliance.
+Stephanie was also a founding member of the UAs American Indian and Indigenous Health Alliance Club at MEZCOPH and the UA Native Faculty, working to support the recruitment and retention of Indigenous students and faculty at the UA.
+She is on the faculty advisory board for the UA’s Center for Digital Society and Data Studies and the Executive Committee for the American Indian Studies Graduate Interdisciplinary Program.
+Stephanie is a founding board member for the Copper River Tribal College in Chitina, Alaska.

 Stephanie received her AB from Cornell University and MPH and DrPH from MEZCOPH.